mineTomek/RedstoneryMod/README.md

 You can right-click and left-click to place two corners of the selection box.

 If you can't find the selection you can sneak to make the selection render through walls.

+### Command guide

+The command guide is available in the [wiki](https://github.com/mineTomek/RedstoneryMod/wiki/Commands).